-Suggested Grade Levels: High School (9-12)
+Suggested Grade Levels: Middle School (6-8)

-Suggested Timeframe: 3-4 ninety-minute block classes.
+Suggested Timeframe: 3-4 ninety-minute block classes; the Extend section could be completed over weeks or in a single class, depending upon time constraints and interest levels.

 Suggested Materials: Internet access via laptop, tablet, or mobile device; printer, scissors, glue, and posterboard for the Extend section, if completed in class.